Hunter Biden plea agreement on hold after judge questions scope of deal

 Hunter Biden’s plea deal involving tax and gun charges was put on hold Wednesday in a sudden twist that saw the judge presiding over the case questioning the parameters of the agreement reached with the Justice Department.

-Biden, 53, made his initial federal court appearance in Wilmington, Del., where he was expected to plead guilty to two misdemeanor counts of willful failure to pay income taxes as part of a deal announced last month with the DOJ.
+Biden, 53, made his initial federal court appearance in Wilmington, Del., where he was expected to plead guilty to two misdemeanor counts of willful failure to pay income taxes as part of a deal announced last month with the Department of Justice (DOJ).

-But multiple outlets reported the deal is now on hold after U.S. District Judge Maryellen Noreika, a Trump appointee who is overseeing the case, raised concerns about the scope of Biden’s immunity from any potential future charges.
+The deal is now on hold after U.S. District Judge Maryellen Noreika, a Trump appointee who is overseeing the case, reportedly raised concerns about the scope of Biden’s immunity from any potential future charges.

-Court filings show Biden pleaded not guilty to the two tax crimes after Noreika gave the parties 30 days to explain why the deal, which she has to approve, should be accepted.
+Court filings show Biden ended up pleading not guilty to the two tax crimes after Noreika gave the parties 30 days to explain why the deal, which she has to approve, should be accepted.

 Noreika had raised issues about a related deal in which Biden would agree to enter a pretrial diversion program in connection with a gun charge, according to AP.